hellojusi/jusi.codes/src/projects/totutotam.md

 #### Information architecture

-Tom and Aga's current site was using a travel blogging platform called Geoblog, which meant they had no control over how their content was organized and displayed.
+Tom and Aga's previous site was using a travel blogging platform called Geoblog, which meant they had no control over how their content was organized and displayed.

-They did like having posts grouped into trips wanted to keep a similar structure on their new site.
+They did like having posts grouped into trips and wanted to keep a similar structure on their new site.
 Instead of creating a custom post type, I utilized WordPress' native posts and renamed the Categories default taxonomy (which they weren't going to use) to Trips.
 I added several custom fields using ACF Pro to implement additional features like taxonomy featured image and color.

+{% imgPng 'tttt-before-after', 'To Tu To Tam website: before and after the redesign', 'Trip page on the previous site vs. our custom WordPress theme.
+We included all the location information from the original site.', 'up' %}

 They also wanted to separate short weekend trips around Poland from their larger trips around the world.
 To that end, we created a separate section on the homepage and added a simple true/false custom field to the Trip taxonomy to be able to distinguish between the two trip types.

 #### Google Maps API integration

-One of the client's main feature requests was to display their posts on a map, showing a full travel route on the trip archive page and single pin on post pages.
-With ACF's built-in Google Map field I was able to use a single source to display location information in a variety of ways:
+One of the client's main feature requests was to display their posts on a map, showing a full travel route on the trip archive page and a single pin on post pages.
+With ACF's Google Map field I was able to use a single source to display location information in a variety of ways:

 - location markers for single posts
 - full route drawn on the map on travel page